Skip to content

 127. Integrated Pest Management (IPM) approach?

-The company has implemented several Integrated Pest Management (IPM) techniques like the use of barn owls to control rat populations in estates, and leguminous cover crops to suppress weeds and pathogens to control leaf-eating insects.
+The company reports that it has implemented integrated pest management practices, including using barn owls to control rat populations on its estates, planting leguminous cover crops to suppress weeds, promoting natural habitats for predators and parasites of leaf-eating insects, and utilising pathogens such as viruses and fungi to control leaf-eating insects.

 • P